asimov-express/adobe-connect/README.md

 ## Supported functions

-This project aims to fully support all functions listed in the [Action Reference] of the Adobe Connect [Web Service API] v 9.5.
+This project aims to fully support all functions listed in the [Action Reference] of the Adobe Connect [Web Service API] v9.5.

 <table>
     <thead>